GiacomoCaciagli/Software_Design_For_UAV_Applications_in_GNSS-DENIED_Environments/voxl_container/README.md

 ## 2. upload and create the image on the VOXL

-For this part of the guide i suppose that the VOXL is already setup, if not follow point 0 of this [guide](https://github.com/GiacomoCaciagli/Software_Design_For_UAV_Applications_in_GNSS-DENIED_Environments/blob/main/libapq8086-io/README.md).
+For this part of the guide i suppose that the VOXL is already setup, if not, follow point 0 of this [guide](https://github.com/GiacomoCaciagli/Software_Design_For_UAV_Applications_in_GNSS-DENIED_Environments/blob/main/libapq8086-io/README.md).

 Connect to the VOXL using a cable.